OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 ## Requirements

-You need to fulfill the following requirements to follow this step-by-step tutorial.
+You need to fulfill the following requirements to follow this step-by-step guide.

 - Access to an OpenStack instance
 - A machine having Ubuntu22.04 LTS installed